 As part of the program, you’ll engage in research projects and community service activities.
 You’ll also receive hands-on clinical training on campus and in local clinics and complete a one-month intensive clinical experience at an off-campus location.

-We provide a portion of the curriculum online through the Moodle course-management platform on a student-designated server.
+We provide a portion of the curriculum online through the D2L course-management platform on a student-designated server.
 This gives you easy access to lectures and handouts when and where you need them.

 We’ve sequenced the curriculum to create an effective and efficient path for learning.
 All of the courses in a given semester are prerequisites for the courses that follow in the next semester.